dfkaye/xyz/README.md

     // so properties can be assigned to it: my.module.name = "my module";

+but

-but it was coupled to dojo itself.  then they ruined it
++ it was coupled to dojo itself (same with YUI, curl, google closure, et al).
++ they ruined it with AMD

     define(['dojo/_base/kernel', 'dojo/io/script', 'dojo/_base/loader'],
       function(dojo, ioScript){